 - Please bring your own procedure books, and any texts that are known to be needed from any pre-reading in a listed matter.
-There is a small library in the Conference Room which contains files with guidance notes and certain text books. - In the Conference Room, there is a telephone and a broadband connection with a wireless router and a printer/copier.
+There is a library in Conference Room 18 which contains files with guidance notes and certain text books. - In Conference Room 18, there is a telephone and a broadband connection with a wireless router and a printer/copier.